-At the age of 14, due to family poverty, William was unable to continue his schooling and was employed as an apprentice to a Piddington shoemaker, Clarke Nichols, where he had to stand from morning till night in front of piles of broken boots waiting to be repaired.
-Although he knew about God from his parents, William was not much interested in spiritual things.
-On the contrary, he thought of himself as a good Christian, a moral young man, went to church fairly regularly, and even sang in the choir.
+At the age of 14, due to family poverty, William was unable to continue his schooling.
+He was an apprentice to a Piddington shoemaker, Clarke Nichols, where he had to stand from morning till night in front of piles of broken boots waiting to be repaired.
+Although he knew about God from his parents, William was not interested in spiritual things.
+On the contrary, he thought of himself as a good Christian, a moral young man, regularly attended church and even sang in the choir.

-For all his determination, William had to go through a great ordeal before the real conversion took place, namely that on Christmas Eve he went according to the custom of the place to his master’s merchants and received from one of them a false shilling.
+For all his determination, William had to go through a great ordeal before the actual conversion took place, namely that on Christmas Eve, he went according to the custom of the site to his master’s merchants and received from one of them a false shilling.
 Unbeknownst to the boy, he ran joyfully to the nearest shop to buy various things for his parents, his sister, and himself.

 When he gave the shopkeeper the coin, the shopkeeper rejected it as fake.
-In the confusion of the moment, he took a coin out of his master’s purse and paid.
+In the moment’s confusion, he took cash out of his master’s purse and paid.
 The amount taken had to be made up, and as Carey had none, he decided to tell a lie, that is, to tell his master that the coin belonged to him.

 What was William Carey’s main activity?

-Although his main activity is “shoemaking”, William Carey turns out to be a keen scholar, a man of extraordinary ability, and a remarkable self-taught man.
+Although his main activity is “shoemaking,” William Carey is a keen scholar, a man of extraordinary ability, and a remarkable self-taught man.
 He teaches himself Latin, Greek, and Hebrew to study the Bible in the original, learns French and Dutch in just a few weeks, and is also passionate about geography and botany.

-On October 5, 1785, after making a serious study of the New Testament on the question of baptism, he is baptized by Dr. John Ryland in the River Nene.
+On October 5, 1785, after making a serious study of the New Testament on the question of baptism, he was baptized by Dr. John Ryland in the River Nene.